BrettKarlson/BrettKarlson/README.md

 - 👋 Hi, I’m @BrettKarlson
-- 👀 I’m a beginner.
+- 👀 I’m a beginner
-- 🌱 I’m currently learning Ruby and Javascript.
+- 🌱 But, I’m learning a lot at Makers

 <!---